fac30/Client-Server-ChatGPT-clone-workshop--Oleg-Jack-Elena-Emma/README.md

 <br>

-The re-engineering of the app originally implememted as a front-end only here
+Re-engineering of the app originally implememted as a front-end only here: https://github.com/fac30/Front-end-ChatGPT-clone-workshop--Oleg-Jack-Elena-Emma.git